top of page

 54a.jpg

-This course is open to anyone, whether you are committed to participating in an Arctic expedition, Arctic Ultra race, or just thinking about these for a future year.
+The course is open to anyone, whether you are committed to participating in an Arctic expedition, Arctic Ultra race, or just thinking about these for a future year.
 In general, the intensity and pace of fast and light travel in the Arctic and sub-Arctic can be more comfortable than other single stage races, but nowhere else is it more important to be prepared for the environment.

 Why Head North?

 For many of us, racing and adventuring in the sub-Arctic and Polar regions has become our passion (and obsession).
 There is nowhere in the world like it.
 It is the most beautiful environment I have ever seen, and one of the world's last true wildernesses.
 Racing here requires a different mindset and respect for the environment than elsewhere.
 The clothing, equipment, food, strategy, trails, pace and the dangers are all unique.
-The few of us who finish these events relish the opportunity to spend time with others who have done so to share stories (and often to make plans).
+The few of us who finish these events relish the opportunity to spend time with others who have done so, to share stories (and often to make plans).

 The Experience

-The goal of the course is to ensure athletes are well-prepared for fast and light travel in the sub-Arctic and Polar regions, and multi-day ultra races in these environments, such as the Iditarod Trail Invitational, 6633 Arctic Ultra, Montane Arctic Ultras and more.
+The goal of the course is to ensure athletes are well-prepared for fast and light travel in the sub-Arctic and Polar regions, and multi-day ultra races in these environments, such as the Iditarod Trail Invitational, Arctic Spine Race, 6633 Arctic Ultra, Montane Arctic Ultras and more.
 For those who already have experience of such events, it will give a chance to test different equipment and perhaps to hear more about the science and strategy of racing in these environments.
-For those without any particular plans to race in the cold, the course will hopefully shed light on the different races and help you decide if it is for you, and which ones in particular.
+For those without any particular plans to race in the cold, the course will hopefully shed light on the different races and help you decide if it is for you, and which events in particular.

 Why My Course?